zhannakaufma/Your_Model_Is_Unfair_Are_You_Even_Aware/README.md

 ### Figure 4
 Use files in `Colab code for visualization generation/`
 ### 4a
-SHAP waterfall
-* Open `Survey code for SHAP Waterfall.ipynb` in Google colab
+- Open `Survey code for SHAP Waterfall.ipynb` in Google colab
-* Upload `Umbrella.csv` to "Files" to make it available to the script
+- Upload `Umbrella.csv` to "Files" to make it available to the script
-* Under runtime, select "Run all"
+- Under runtime, select "Run all"
-* You will see figure 4a under "Generate a tutorial explanation"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### 4b
-SHAP Force
+- Open `Survey code for SHAP Force.ipynb` in Google colab
+- Upload `Umbrella.csv` to "Files" to make it available to the script
+- Under runtime, select "Run all"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### 4c
-ELI5
+- Open `Survey code for ELI5.ipynb` in Google colab
+- Upload `Umbrella.csv` to "Files" to make it available to the script
+- Under runtime, select "Run all"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### 4d
-LIME
+- Open `Survey code for LIME.ipynb` in Google colab
+- Upload `Umbrella.csv` to "Files" to make it available to the script
+- Under runtime, select "Run all"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### 4e
-CP
+- Open `Survey code for Ceteris-Paribus.ipynb` in Google colab
+- Upload `Umbrella.csv` to "Files" to make it available to the script
+- Under runtime, select "Run all"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### 4f
-Anchors
+- Open `Survey code for Anchors.ipynb` in Google colab
+- Upload `Umbrella.csv` to "Files" to make it available to the script
+- Under runtime, select "Run all"
+- You will see figure 4a under "Generate a tutorial explanation"
 ### Figure 5
 Use file `R_figures.Rmd` and `paper_figures/figure-5.ai`
 ### Figures 6 - 7